David Drake (potter)

 David Drake (c.
 1800 – c.
-1870s), also known as "Dave Pottery" and "Dave the Potter," was an American potter and enslaved African American who lived in Edgefield, South Carolina.
-Drake lived and worked in Edgefield for almost all his life.
+1870s), also known as "Dave Pottery" and "Dave the Potter", was an American potter who lived in Edgefield, South Carolina.
+An enslaved African American, Drake spent most of his life working for his masters, but became free at the end of the American Civil War.
+He is thought to have died in the 1870s.

 Drake produced alkaline-glazed stoneware jugs between the 1820s and the 1870s.
-An enslaved African American, he often signed his works "Dave."
-He is recognized as the first enslaved potter to inscribe his work, during a time when most enslaved people were illiterate, often forbidden from literacy, and anonymous.
+He often signed his works "Dave", and he is recognized as the first enslaved potter to inscribe his work.
 Drake inscribed his work with poetry, often using rhyming couplets, as well as his signature.
+During the time in which he was working, most enslaved people were illiterate, often as a result of anti-literacy laws, making his inscriptions particularly notable.

 Life

 David Drake is thought to have been born the first half of the year 1800 on a plantation in South Carolina, enslaved by the Drake family.
-The first legal record of Drake is a description from June 13, 1818, that describes "a boy about 17 years old country born" who was "mortgaged to Eldrid Simkins by Harvey Drake".
-"Country born" refers to an enslaved African American who was born in the United States rather than Africa.
-During the antebellum period, Drake was one of the 76 known enslaved African American to have worked in Edgefield's twelve pottery factories.
+The first legal record of Drake is from June 13, 1818, that describes "a boy about 17 years old country born" who was "mortgaged to Eldrid Simkins by Harvey Drake".
+The term "country born" refers to an enslaved African American born in the United States rather than in Africa.
+During the antebellum period, Drake was one of 76 enslaved African Americans known to have worked in Edgefield's 12 pottery factories.

-David Drake was first enslaved by Harvey Drake.
-Harvey Drake owned a large pottery business with his business partner Abner Landrum.
-Drake is believed to have been born to one of eight slaves that Landrum had brought to Edgefield from North Carolina.
+David Drake was first enslaved by Harvey Drake, who owned a large pottery business with his business partner Abner Landrum.
+David is believed to have been born to one of eight slaves whom Landrum had brought to Edgefield from North Carolina.
 This pottery business, and the area within which David Drake worked, is known as Pottersville.
 Landrum was the publisher of a local newspaper called The Edgefield Hive.
 It is unclear how Drake learned to read and write.
 Scholars speculate he was taught by Landrum, who was known to be a religious man and may have taught Drake how to read the Bible.
-During this time period it was punishable for enslaved people to be literate, especially in South Carolina.
+During this time period, it was punishable for enslaved people to be literate, especially in South Carolina.
 Most southern states in the early 1800s restricted black literacy, and in 1830s legislation was passed laws prohibiting their education.
 South Carolina's Negro Act of 1740, prohibited teaching enslaved Africans to read and write, punishable by a fine of 100 pounds and six months in prison.
 Another unclear detail about Drake's life is his missing leg.
-At an unknown point in his life, one of Drake's legs was amputated; it is speculated that Drake lost his leg after his owner severely beat Drake for inscribing his works.
+At an unknown point in his life, one of Drake's legs was amputated; it is speculated that he lost his leg after his owner severely beat him for inscribing his works.
+However, there is also evidence that his leg may have been amputated as a result of a train accident.